 The day begins badly – a storm blew through town in the early hours, rattling shutters and sending stuff crashing so we’ve had little sleep – and it’s about to get worse.
 Not only has wind damage cut off Chitina’s electricity, but it seems that the water supply needs power too.

 So no shower, no second flush of the toilet (too much detail?), and no coffee.
-Well, to their credit the hotel staff do find a gas cooker and a pot of water to boil up but they’re unable to make more than a few cups at a time and we’re not the only ones crying our for our morning fix, so it’s a 20 minute wait for a disappointingly weak and luke warm drink.
+Well, to their credit the staff at Gilpatrick’s Hotel do find a gas cooker and a pot of water to boil up but they’re unable to make more than a few cups at a time and we’re not the only ones crying out for our morning fix, which means it’s a 20 minute wait for a disappointingly weak and luke warm drink.

 The McCarthy Road is a 60-mile gravel-surfaced, washboard road that runs from Chitina to the town of McCarthy.
 It is rough and slow going, with rock falls, deep pot holes, sharp turns, narrow one-way bridges, and local traffic to watch out for.
 As a driver I have to say it’s actually tremendous fun – this road is why we rented a Jeep – but I can understand why someone riding shotgun, especially one who’s gone without coffee – might find the sudden but constant bumps and lurches a less than pleasureable experience, and I can sense that the sooner we reach our destination, the better.

 Road conditions and co-pilot’s mood aside, it’s a wonderful drive through a tiny but spectacular section of Wrangell-St. Elias National Park.
 Stretching out of 13.2 million acres, this is America’s largest national park – equivalent in size to Yellowstone, Yosemite and Switzerland combined, according to the NPS web site – and is accessible via just two roads, this and the 42-mile Nabesna Road at the north.